RichGuk/rich.grundy.io/src/blog/2024-01-13-nuphy-air60-v2-keyboard-review.md

 Now, I'm no mechanical keyboard expert, having mostly used Cherry MX Reds/Browns on standard height keycaps.
 Opting for Nuphy's own Wisteria switches (similar to MX Browns, but with a mid-stroke bump), this marks my first venture into low-profile territory.
 The switches come prelubed, and there's also the option for Gateron switches.

-These Wisteria switches provide a unique feel – akin to typing on a MacBook keyboard but with more tactile feedback.
+These Wisteria switches provide a unique feel – akin to typing on a MacBook (M1 Pro) keyboard but with much nicer tactile feedback.
 The typing experience is a pleasant departure from the standard, offering a satisfying mid-stroke bump for those who enjoy a tactile response, while maintaining the easy transition between keys that low-profile seems to offer.

 The sound damping on this board is commendable.
 It's relatively quiet, and there's noticeable support.
 The stabilisers, impressive for a low-profile design, can even be removed if you fancy modding or changing them.